piyoki/nixos-config/README.md

 ## Introduction

-As the date of writing (March 2024), I've commited myself switching to NixOS on my daily-drivers and a few servers.
+As the date of writing (March 2024), I've committed myself switching to NixOS on my daily-drivers and a few servers.
 This repository reflects my current multi-profile NixOS configuration with Flake.
 I'd like to actively learn more about Nix, specially NixOS with Flake.
 In my view, NixOS is a revolutionary invention in the Linux world, as it offers a new paradigm of system configuration and package management.
 It is not only reliable and secure, but also fun and rewarding to use.

 ## Upstream inputs